TDG-Platform/docs/DGLayers.md

 # Example:
 	posterize --outdirID n2 --indirID n1 --cutoffs 0.3 0.5 0.6
 ```
-The above command takes as input a single-band raster of any data type and returns a single-band raster of UCHAR and a text legend (README.txt).
-In the example above, the output raster has value 0 where input raster in (-infinity, 0.3], value 1 where input raster in (0.3, 0.5], value 2 where input raster in (0.5, 0.6], and so on. **_DONE_**
+The above command takes as input a single-band raster of any data type and returns a single-band raster of UCHAR and a text legend README.TXT.
+In the example above, the output raster has value 0 where input raster in (-infinity, 0.3], value 1 where input raster in (0.3, 0.5], value 2 where input raster in (0.5, 0.6], and so on.

 **_Command:_**
 ```shell
 rgb_to_color_space --outdirID <node_id> --indirID <node_id> -rgb <r_band> <g_band> <b_band> -colorSpace HSV
 ```
 The above command takes as input a multi-band AComp'd reflectance raster of USHORT (0-10000) and returns a 3-band raster of UCHAR.
 It converts specified RGB layers to HSV (see Wikipedia), in that order.
 The "-rgb" option identifies which three bands of the input raster comprise R, G, B, in that order.
-Band indexing begins at 1. **_DONE_**
+Band indexing begins at 1.

 **_Command:_**
 ```shell